Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class9/README.md

 For an in-depth explanation about how PCR duplicates arise in sequencing, please refer to this interesting [blog](http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/)

 Picard identifies duplicates by searching reads that have same start position on reference or in PE reads same start for both ends.
 It will choose a representative from each group of duplicate reads based on best base quality scores and other criteria and retain it while removing other duplicates.
-This step plays a significant role in removing false positive variant calls(such as sequencing error) during variant calling that are represented by PCR duplicate reads.
+This step plays a significant role in removing false positive variant calls (such as sequencing error) during variant calling that are represented by PCR duplicate reads.

 ![alt tag](picard.png)

-To remove PCR duplicate reads from BAM file, PICARD needs a sequence dictionary of reference fasta file which can be generated with picard CreateSequenceDictionary command.
-Once the sequence dictionary is created, PICARD can be run for removing duplicates

-The output of Picard remove duplicate step is a new bam file without PCR duplicates.
-Most of the downstream tools such as GATK requires your BAM file to be indexed and sorted by reference genome positions.
-Therefore, this bam file should be indexed before it can be used for variant calling.

 ***Variant calling***